calint/rust_rv32i_os/blog/README.md

 ... unless it is an argument to called function and unused prior to the target call.

-Settling for no UTF-8 support and no String use yet the creation script is done and roome is created.
+Settling for no UTF-8 support and no String use yet.

+The creation script is done and roome is created.